 - Identifying peer-reviewed journals

-- In Omni results, on left-hand side limit to "Articles" and "Peer-Reviewed Journals"
+- In Omni results, under "Modify your search," limit the search facets to "Articles" and "Peer-Reviewed Journals"

 - If it is difficult to narrow down results, consider a subject database, such as